Every marketer knows the classic sales adage: “Sell the sizzle, not the steak.”

 Your brand becomes another forgettable voice in the AI echo chamber that your audience has learned to tune out.

-When algorithms control creativity, it's like a Michelin restaurant serving microwave meals—technically perfect, but soulless outputs that customers can taste the difference in.
+When algorithms control creativity, it's like a Michelin restaurant serving microwave meals, technically perfect, but soulless slop that your customers can taste the difference in.

 And worse?
 It's erasing what makes your brand you.